espocrm/documentation/docs/administration/roles-management.md

 ### Assignment Permission

 Set this parameter to restrict the ability to re-assign records to another user and/or teams.
-If you set `team` - then it will be possible to assign only to users from own team(s).
-If `no` - users won't be able to re-assign at all.
+If you set `team`, then it will be possible to assign only to users from own team(s).
+If `no`, users won't be able to re-assign at all.

 It also defines whether a user is able to post to stream of other users/teams.